Pilot (How I Met Your Mother): Casting

-Thomas and Bays based the characters on their friends.
-With Ted being based on Bays and Marshall and Lily based on Thomas and his wife.
+Thomas and Bays based the characters on their friends, with Ted being based on Bays and Marshall and Lily based on Thomas and his wife.
 Thomas' wife Rebecca was initially reluctant to have a character based on her, but agreed if they could get Alyson Hannigan to play her.
 Hannigan was looking to do more comedy work, and was available.
-Josh Radnor and Jason Segel, who were cast as Ted and Marshall, respectively, were not well known, though Segel had been a cast member on the short-lived Freaks and Geeks and a recurring guest star on Judd Apatow follow-up Undeclared.
-The role of Barney was initially envisioned as a "John Belushi-type character" before Neil Patrick Harris won the role after being invited to an audition by the show's casting director Megan Branman.
+Jason Biggs and Scott Foley were offered the role of Ted Mosby, but turned it down, Biggs wasn't sure about committing to a TV series; a decision he would later regret.
+Josh Radnor and Jason Segel, who were cast as Ted and Marshall, respectively, were not well known, though Segel had been a cast member on the short-lived Freaks and Geeks and a recurring guest star on Judd Apatow's follow-up Undeclared.
+The role of Barney was initially envisioned as a "John Belushi-type character".
+Several actors auditioned for the role, including Jim Parsons, before Neil Patrick Harris won the role after being invited to an audition by the show's casting director Megan Branman.
 Pamela Fryman invited Bob Saget to be the voiceover narrator, Future Ted, explaining to him that the show would be like The Wonder Years but "kind of into the future".
 Saget either went to the television studio and recorded the narration while watching the episode, or did so separately and rerecorded with the episode if necessary.
 He normally did not attend table readings, but did so for the last episode.
 In various interviews Bays and Thomas have stated that "a pretty famous actress" turned down the role of Robin, whom they revealed in February 2014 to have been Jennifer Love Hewitt.
 They then cast Cobie Smulders, also an unknown, for the role.
 Bays and Thomas later said, "Thank God we did for a million reasons... when Ted's seeing her for the first time, America's seeing her for the first time—the intriguingness of that propelled the show going forward and kept the show alive".